 Formal studies include a Bachelor of Arts with Honours from Queen's University and a Post Graduate Journalism Degree from Humber College.
-She is a graduate of the MBSR (Mindfulness Based Stress Reduction) program from the Palouse Institute and is currently working towards completing the University of Toronto's Applied Mindfulness Certificate.
+She is a graduate of the MBSR (Mindfulness Based Stress Reduction) program from the Palouse Institute and completed the University of Toronto's Applied Mindfulness Certificate in 2019.

 In her words:

 As a self-professed ‘retreat addict’, I've been travelling around the world to many health retreats for over a decade.
 Craving the energy and balance gained from the retreat experience on a more continuous basis, I left my fundraising and marketing job to become a Certified Yoga Teacher in 2014.
 Now I've dedicated my time to helping people of all ages feel good and connect through teaching yoga and meditation and leading retreats.

 For as long as I can remember, I have been a perfectionist and have held very high standards for myself.
 I'm not unique - this is a common story and I'm sure if you're reading this, you've felt that self-imposed pressure yourself.
 This was a recipe for stress, and fed into the work hard, play hard philosophy.
 It worked for many years, until it just didn't feel right anymore.
 Movement and mindfulness meditation has been a big part of my transition.
 I first started dabbling in mindfulness over fifteen years ago, and finally after many trail and error experiences, I landed on a consistent practice.